20 Top Things To Do Near The Ketchikan Cruise Port

 Many bawdy houses have informational plaques telling the stories of those who lived there.
 Behind the buildings, the “Married Man’s Trail” winds through the trees, allowing men to access the brothels secretly.

 If the salmon are running in the Ketchikan Creek below, it’s a great place to spot otters and harbor seals enjoying an easy meal.
-Further up the river, you can watch the salmon jumping up the fish ladder.
+Further up the river, the fish ladder enable the salmon to reach the hatchery.

 Should you want to try your luck at catching one, sell fishing licenses, and rent gear for the day.
 At the end of Creek Street, the Stedman Bridge provides a good spot to cast your line.